Writing a Temperature-Sensor App on Tock

 application. - Interact with the tock process console.

-- Interact with Tock syscalls, callbacks, and Inter-Process Communication.
+- Interact with Tock syscalls.

 Compiling and Installing the Kernel